The Enchanted Pig: Slovenia

 In a Slovenian tale translated into Russian with the title "Граф-боров" ("Count Borov"), a countess longs to have a child, and, after seeing a sow with its piglets, wishes to have a son, even if he is a piglet.
 Thus, one year later, she gives birth to a piglet, to her husband's consternation.
 Twenty-four years pass, and the countess's son, now a pig, demands his mother finds him a wife.
-She talks to a commoner for one of his three daughters as bride, and he sends him his first daughter.
-The pig and the first girl marry; he dirties himself in the mud and goes to clean himself in the bride's dress.
-She insults him; he takes offense and banishes her.
-The same happens to the second bride.
-The commoner agrees to send his third daughter as the pig's wife; she asks courteously during the wedding feast, and does not mind the mud in her clothes.
-That same night, the pig takes off the swine skin and reveals he is a handsome man.
-The pig's human wife divulges to the countess her son is beautiful under the pigskin, and they plot together to burn it that night.
-They do, and, in the next morning, the countess's son cannot find his pigskin, and proclaims that his human wife shall seek him out beyond seven mountains, seven valleys and after crying rivers of tears.
-He then vanishes.
-Time passes, and the pig's wife decides to look for him: she meets the First Wind, the Second Wind and the Third Wind, who each gives her a nut, and the Third Wind gives her a pair of magic boots, so she can take large steps to reach her husband's castle, where he is set to be married to another woman.
+The countess finds a poor servant with three daughters and brings in the man's elder daughter as her son's bride.
+The poor man's wife is cautious about the deal, but her daughter agrees, thinking about becoming a countess herself, and the countess pays three hundred florints.
+A wedding is arranged and celebrated.
+During the celebration, the pig count dirties himself in the mud and goes to clean himself in the bride's dress, but she rebuffs and insults him, calling him a pig with a pig's manners.
+The pig count becomes sad.
+The following year, the pig count sends for the middle daughter, who also wants to marry the pig son due to his properties.
+During the second party, the middle daughter calls him a pig.
+The year after, the pig count sends for the youngest daughter, who marries him.
+The pig count dirties himself again and goes to clean up on his bride's lap.
+The girl defends him this time.
+At night, the pig count removes his porcine skin and becomes a handsome youth.
+The countess approaches her daughter-in-law, who reveals her son is handsome under the pig disguise, so the countess suggests she steals the pigskin and burns it in the oven.
+It happens thus, at midnight, and the countess burns her son's disguise.
+In the morning, the pig count cannot find the pigskin, and admonishes his wife for her deed, since his mother could not see him in human form, so he must vanish.
+He also proclaims that his human wife shall seek him out beyond seven mountains, seven valleys and after crying rivers of tears, and departs.
+Time passes, and the pig's wife decides to look for him: she meets the First Wind, the Second Wind and the Third Wind, who each gives her a nut, to be opened in the time of direst need, and the Third Wind gives her a pair of magic boots, so she can take large steps to reach her husband's castle, where he is set to be married to another woman.
 The pig's true wife cracks open the three nuts and finds a golden ring, golden earrings, and a dress embroidered with gems and pearls, which she uses to bribe the false bride for three nights with her husband.
 She fails on the first two nights, but wakes him up on the third one.
 During the wedding, the pig count, now human, asks the guests the riddle of the old and the new key, and which he should keep.
+The tale was originally collected with the title Grofič prašič ("Count Pig"), from informant Ivan Jelen in Mežica, Slovene Carinthia.
+The Slovenian Folktale Catalogue, devised by scholar Monika Kropej, classifies the tale as type ATU 441 and ATU 425A.